Skip to main content

 Joe Buck is a funny guy.
 He’s also very good at his job in the world of sports media.
 If Buck’s job of calling NFL or MLB games wasn’t difficult enough, he’d find a way to challenge himself even more.
 Some of those entertaining challenges, done while calling games, would cost him 20 bucks if he couldn’t complete the task.

-Buck is a very busy man
+Joe Buck is a very busy man

 Joe Buck is one of the hardest-working people in the broadcasting business.
 That became evident in mid-October when he found himself traveling all over the country during a pandemic to call seven games in seven days.
 He handled it like a pro.

 Buck called NFL games in Green Bay and Kansas City on Sunday and Monday.
 Then he traveled to Arlington, Texas, to cover the first two games of the World Series on Tuesday and Wednesday.
-On Thursday, he was back on the plane headed back to cover the New York Giants at Philadelphia Eagles football game on Thursday.
+On Thursday, Buck was back on the plane headed back to cover the New York Giants at the Philadelphia Eagles football game on Thursday.
 Then it was back to Arlington for games Friday and Saturday.

 On Oct.
 14, 2012, Buck called two games in two different sports.
 He called the New York Giants at the San Francisco 49ers football game at 4:25 p.m.
 Then he went seven miles down the road to call Game 1 of the NLCS game between the St. Louis Cardinals and the San Francisco Giants.